sanderslab/magellanmapper/README.md

 #### Cygwin

-As an alternative to WSL, Cygwin itself can be used to build Clrbrain and run without requiring an X server.
+As an alternative to WSL, Cygwin itself can be used to build MagellanMapper and run without requiring an X server.
 Many dependencies must be built, however, using Cygwin's own `gcc`.
 At least as of 2019-03, VTK is not available for Cygwin.

 #### MSYS2